 For the most part, the most powerful passports have been ranked on their mobility score – in essence, how many countries or territories you can get visa-free access to, with a certain passport.
 Global Citizen Solutions have adopted a novel, pioneering approach that goes beyond considering only mobility.
 In an increasingly globalized world, many people are looking for dual citizenship options or seeking to move to another country.
 For this, considering the investment and business opportunities, alongside the country’s quality of life are both fundamental aspects to the strength of a passport.
 So how to measure the most powerful passports, in a way that incorporates these three indicators?

-Global Passport Index: Methodology
+Global Passport Index: strongest passports in 2022

 While previous passport ranking tools have focused only on mobility, we believe that investment potential and quality of life are both decisive factors in determining the strength of a passport.